 At the same time, the Department has responded to recent academic trends by making the transition from a traditional "languages, linguistics, and literatures" department to one that increasingly explores Slavic and other cultures of the region from an interdisciplinary perspective.
 Active engagement with research in turn enhances the teaching, advising, and community outreach missions of the Department.

-We are fortunate to be part of a rich Ohio State community supporting excellence in Slavic studies which includes the Center for Slavic and East European Studies, the East European and Slavic Studies Reference Collection, and the Hilandar Research Library and Resource Center for Medieval Slavic Studies.
+We are fortunate to be part of a rich Ohio State community supporting excellence in Slavic studies which includes the Center for Slavic, East European and Eurasian Studies, the East European and Slavic Studies Reference Collection, and the Hilandar Research Library and Resource Center for Medieval Slavic Studies.

 The research interests of the faculty are diverse.
 Areas of strength include literature, film studies, women's studies, and linguistics.
 In terms of region, the faculty have expertise in Russia, Central Europe, and Southeast Europe.
 Collectively, our eleven active tenured or tenure-line faculty have produced more than 25 monographs, 45 edited volumes, 10 book translations, and hundreds of research articles.
 They serve as editors for major academic journals, and on the executive committees of national professional organizations.